-ATRT2 Assessment of Recommendation Effectiveness
+ATRT2's Assessment of Recommendation Effectiveness

-While most of the issues in Recommendation 1 and Recommendation 2 have been addressed, several key concerns remain outstanding:
+While most of the issues in ATRT1's Recommendation 1 and Recommendation 2 have been addressed, several key concerns remain outstanding:

 To what degree can the changes be said to have improved the quality of Board members?

 To date, there are no objective measures for determining the quality of the ICANN Board membership.
-ICANN Community evaluations have neither been discussed nor implemented, yet they may be among the few statistical measures that could be developed.
+ICANN community evaluations have neither been discussed nor implemented, yet they may be among the few statistical measures that could be developed.

-A report on the benchmarks used by the NomCom needs to be documented, and the issue needs to be reviewed after there are more years’ experience with the Board under the current NomCom conditions.
+A report on the benchmarks used by the NomCom is needed , and the issue needs to be reviewed after there are more years’ experience with the Board under the current NomCom conditions.

 Metrics are still needed for evaluating the success of Board improvement efforts.

-Public Comment on Draft Recommendation

 Final Recommendation #1

+The Board should develop objective measures for determining the quality of ICANN Board members and the success of Board improvement efforts, and analyze those findings over time.

 Report Section 2.
-Assessment of ATRT1 Recommendation 3 – No ATRT2 Recommendation
+No New ATRT2 Recommendation (Assessment of ATRT1 Recommendation 3)

 Findings of ATRT1